AOTTG-Community/Project-Nostalgia/README.md

 A team of old mod makers, influencers and fans of the original game deciding to work together to create 1 last update.

-Here's why:
+**Here's why**:
 * Nostalgia.
-* Some still care about the game.
+* The game's community is still going, we want to reinforce this!
-* To test ourselves and see how much we've changed throughout the years.
+* To test ourselves and see how much we've improved throughout the years.
 * To finally work with other mod makers out there.

-Of course, we don't want you to waste your time or dedicate your life to this.
-It's a fan project which you decide how much you work on.
-All contributions are accepted.
+Of course, this being a fan project, we make no promises and take no vows - the project is maintained by hard working individuals who dedicate their free time, for free, we are not bound to work on this and do not owe the community anything.
+*All contributions are accepted.*

 <!-- GETTING STARTED -->
 ## Getting Started

-To be honest if you do not know how to get started you shouldn't even be here in the first place.
+If you are wondering how to get started on this, you should not get started.
-But just to be nice.
+But, for the sake of it:

 ### Prerequisites

-* Any IDE compatible for .Net/C#
+* Any IDE compatible with .Net/C#

 [Visual studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16)